JohnBarton27/jira-clockify-time-tracker/README.md

 For code coverage, the 'coverage' module is required.
 Install by running `pip3 install coverage`.

 For SonarQube analysis, the sonar-scanner needs to be installed and on the user's PATH, along with a correctly-set `SONAR_TOKEN` environment variable.

+## Integration with Git Commit Messages
+JCCT can be used to automatically generate Clockify time entries, based on your Git commit history.